 How to deal with the “why” phase

-Another common strategy, especially for when you’re in the middle of something, and not quite in a good position to stop what you’re doing and go on a research spiral about the migration habits of frogs, is to ask your little one what he thinks – you might get an answer that’s better than the real thing.
-This can be useful if Baby likes to ask you questions you know he knows the answer to, though, or questions he asks a lot.
-Knowing how to answer you will boost his confidence, and hearing his answer will give you a break from having to give your own.
+Another common strategy, especially for when you’re in the middle of something, and not quite in a good position to stop what you’re doing and go on a research spiral about the migration habits of frogs, is to ask your little one what they think – you might get an answer that’s better than the real thing.
+This can be useful if Baby likes to ask you questions you know they know the answer to, though, or questions they ask a lot.
+Knowing how to answer you will boost their confidence, and hearing their answer will give you a break from having to give your own.

-Like every other stage of his toddlerhood, the why phase will pass – but the information about the way the world works that you pass on to Baby while it’s there will stick around, so if you can, try to have a little fun with it – you’re helping to build the framework of how he thinks about the world around him.
+Like every other stage of their toddlerhood, the “why” phase will pass – but the information about the way the world works that you pass on to Baby while it’s there will stick around, so if you can, try to have a little fun with it – you’re helping to build the framework of how they think about the world around them.

 - University of Hawaii at Manoa.
 “University of Hawai’i at Manoa professor co-authors child development study.”
 EurekAlert.
 American Association for the Advancement of Science, 13 November 2003.
 Web.